Data-adaptive doubly robust instrumental variable methods for treatment effect heterogeneity: Linear instrumental variables models

-While this model can be motivated from model \eqref{struct_modY}, it is often used explicitly as the departure point for causal treatment effect estimation.
-In fact, \citet{Vansteelandt2015} show that these two IV models imply the same restrictions on the observed data distribution.
-Let $\mathcal{M}$ denote the statistical model for $P_0$ implied by the IV assumptions and either model \eqref{struct_modY} or \eqref{IV-g1}.
+While the linear structural mean model eq. \eqref{IV-g1} can be motivated from model \eqref{struct_modY}, it is often used explicitly as the departure point for causal treatment effect estimation.
+In fact, \citet{Vansteelandt2015} show that these two IV models imply the same restrictions on the observed data distribution, namely $E[Y-Am_0(W) \vert Z, W] = E[Y - Am_0(W) | W]$.
+Therefore, we denote by $\mathcal{M}$ the statistical model for $P_0$ implied by the IV assumptions and either model \eqref{struct_modY} or \eqref{IV-g1}.
 This is often called the linear IV model.
-Note that in model $\mathcal{M}$, the treatment effect in the treated does not depend on $Z$.
+Note that model $\mathcal{M}$ assumes the treatment effect curve $ m_0(W)$ does not depend on $Z$.
 This is known as the `no effect modification' by $Z$ assumption \citep{Hernan2006}.

 The causal effect of interest, the average treatment effect in the treated, conditional on $V\in W$ taking the value $v$, can be written as a function of $v$ as